+J.E. & L.E.
 MABEE RECREATION & WELLNESS CENTER

 The J.E. & L.E.
 Mabee Center is a 26,000 square feet recreation and wellness facility with a plethora of equipment and opportunities for wellness.
-The center is equipped with state-of-the-art equipment such as strength training machines, free weights, treadmills, stairmasters, arc trainers, rowers and spinning bikes.
+The center is equipped with state-of-the-art equipment such as Strength Training Machines, Free Weights, Treadmills, Stairmasters, Arc Trainers, Rowers, Spinning Bikes and more Recreational Sports Equipment.
 It also features a virtual fitness training area where students can sign up for hundreds of fitness related classes.
-All students, faculty, staff and alumni must register and fill out waivers before using the facility for the year.
-Forms are found online at MyCulver.com.
+All students, faculty, staff, and alumni must register and fill out waivers before using the facility for the year.
+Rec Center Forms are found online at MyCulver.com on the left-hand side when you log into the site.